 The next table below shows the results of our multivariate analysis if we consider the nutrients that help us eat less and the energy sources that drive us to eat more together.

 In this version of the multivariate analysis, the impacts of protein and fibre are redistributed to other essential nutrients that align with eating more, like monounsaturated fat and starch, shown towards the bottom of the table.

-Using this multivariate regression analysis, we can rank foods based on the number of calories we’ve forecasted someone will consume of them based on their nutrient profile.
+Using this multivariate regression analysis, we can rank foods based on the number of calories we’ve forecasted someone will consume based on their nutrient profile.

 Is Fortification Good for Us?

 Interestingly, many ultra-processed foods contain fortified nutrients, which allows them to brag that they are good sources of nutrients X, Y and Z on the package.